+4.1.6.
+Growth reference charts.
 Due to the rapidity of growth in infancy, puberty, and throughout childhood, profound changes in weight, height/length, and other anthropometrics occur over short periods of time.
 In addition, given known sexual dimorphism, with boys being generally taller and heavier than girls, starting before birth, the interpretation of a given anthropometric measure thus depends strongly upon both the exact age at measurement and sex.
-Therefore, when reporting or analyzing data on height/length, weight, head circumference or derived indicators, in infants, children, and adolescents (birth to age 20 years, when growth is typically completed), age- and sex-standardized percentiles or z-scores should be used, using national or international reference data.
-The WHO and CDC have published reference data and associated curves for the following growth indicators by sex: weight-for-age, height/length-for-age, weight-for-height/length, BMI, and head circumference-for-age.
+Therefore, when reporting or analyzing data on height/length, weight, head circumference or derived indicators, in infants, children, and adolescents (birth to age 20 years, when growth is typically completed), age- and sex-standardized percentiles or z-scores should be used, using associated curves for the following growth indicators by sex: weight-for-age, height/length-forage, weight-for-height/length, BMI, and head circumference-for-age.
 Height and length have separate reference charts, and the measure should be plotted on the chart reflecting the manner in which the linear growth measurement was obtained, since the same child will be longer when measured lying down (length) as opposed to when measured standing (height).
 In the United States, the CDC recommends use of the WHO growth curve standards, based on data from healthy, exclusively breast-feeding infants from birth to 24 months of age.
-There are few differences between the WHO and CDC growth charts from 2 to 20 years of age and either can be used, though the CDC growth charts are commonly used in the United States since they are based on a US population (Centers for Disease Control and Prevention, 2010).
+There are few differences between the WHO and CDC growth charts from 2-20 years of age and either can be used, though the CDC growth charts are commonly used in the United States since they are based on a US population (Centers for Disease Control and Prevention, 2010).
 Although there are online calculation tools for determining individual z-scores and percentiles relative to the standards, they are inefficient for studies with hundreds or thousands of participants.
 Instead, published macros may be used with statistical software to compute z-scores and growth percentiles from formatted data files of participant anthropometric data.
 If chronological age is not available, as may be the case in adoption, or other situations where hospital birth records are not available, age can be estimated using skeletal radiography and other measures of physical maturity.
-From birth to 24 months of age, the WHO identifies infants below the second percentile on length-for-age as having short stature, below the second percentile on weight-for-length as having low weight-for-length, and above the 98th percentile on weight-for-length as having high weight-for-length.
-From 2 to 20 years of age, the CDC identifies stature-for-age below the 5th percentile as short stature, BMI-for-age below the 5th percentile as underweight, BMI-for-age ≥85th and <95th percentile as overweight, and BMI-for-age ≥95th percentile as obesity.
-In addition, growth measures that increase or decrease more than two major centile bands indicate either rapid or slow growth, especially if the pattern persists over time, which indicates that nutritional assessment is needed.
+From birth to 24 months of age, the WHO identifies infants below the second percentile on length-for-age as having short stature, below the second percentile on weight-forlength as having low weight-for-length, and above the 98th percentile on weight-for-length as having high weight-for-length.
+From 2-20 years of age, the CDC identifies stature-for-age below the 5th percentile as short stature, BMI-for-age below the 5th percentile as underweight, BMI-forage \geq 85th and \leq 95th percentile as overweight, and BMI-for-age \geq 95th percentile as obesity.
+In addition, growth measures that increase or decrease more than 2 major centile bands indicate either rapid or slow growth, especially if the pattern persists over time, which indicates that nutritional assessment is needed.
 Tracking along a proximate centile band within 2 SD of the median generally indicates healthy growth (World Health Organization, 2006).
 Specific growth reference charts are available for premature infants prior to reaching 40 weeks gestational age, as well as for children with certain genetic conditions, since normal growth patterns in these populations differ.
 For children who were born prematurely, growth is charted correcting for the number of months premature for at least the first year after birth.

-5.2 | Pubertal assessment
+4.2.
+Pubertal Assessment